subhashtiwari/inferential_statistics/12_ANOVA/Problem_1.md

 df-between = 2 : There are 3 Groups, so 2 degrees of freedom.
 df-within = 9 : In this we had 4 values in each group so n1+n2+n3-3 = 9.

+6. What will be the mean squares?
+Mean Square between = 1505.33
+Mean Square within = 95.78

+7. What will be the F-statistics?
+F-statistics = 15.72

+8. What is the F-Critical?
+F-critical = 4.2565

+9. What is the final decision?
+As the F-statistics > F-critical we will reject the null.